johndpope/tendermint/docs/specification/new-spec/consensus-reactor.md

 ```
 1a) if rs.ProposalBlockPartsHeader == prs.ProposalBlockPartsHeader and the peer does not have all the proposal parts then
         Part = pick a random proposal block part the peer does not have
-        Send BlockPartMessage(Height, Round, Part) to the peer on the DataChannel
+        Send BlockPartMessage(rs.Height, rs.Round, Part) to the peer on the DataChannel
         if send returns true, record that the peer knows the corresponding block Part
 	    Continue